zlatkok/swos-port/tools/swospp/doc/readme.txt

 === Copyright

-The contents of this archive are copyright (c) 2002-2019.
-Zlatko Karakas.
+The original SWOS++ material is copyright (c) 2002-2026 Zlatko Karakas.
 The games SWOS, SWOS '95/'96, SWOS Euro Edition, SWOS '96/'97 and their data files are (c) 1995, 1996, 1997.
 Sensible Software Ltd.